|

 In the absence of cgroup namespacing, because the cgroup

-directory /cg/1 is owned (and writable) by UID 9000 and
+directory /cg/1 is owned (and writable) by UID 9000 and process

-cgroup settings) not only in /cg/1/2 but also in the ancestor
+settings) not only in /cg/1/2 but also in the ancestor cgroup

-cgroup directory /cg/1.
-Namespacing process X under the
+directory /cg/1.
+Namespacing process X under the cgroup

-cgroup directory /cg/1/2, in combination with suitable mount
+directory /cg/1/2, in combination with suitable mount

-operations for the cgroup filesystem (as shown above),
+operations for the cgroup filesystem (as shown above), prevents

-the contents of that directory (or of further removed cgroup
+contents of that directory (or of further removed cgroup

 ancestor directories).
 Combined with correct enforcement of